Primary Care Sports Medicine Fellowship Program

 Ultrasound Curriculum

 Our musculoskeletal ultrasound curriculum follows the AMSSM guidelines for sports medicine fellowships.
 Our fellow becomes proficient at diagnostic ultrasound of the 6 major body regions (shoulder, elbow, hand/wrist, hip, knee, ankle/foot) as well as common ultrasound-guided injections and procedures.
-A breadth of procedural opportunities is available, which includes joint injections, tendon sheath injections, nerve-blocks, hydro dissections, prolotherapy, platelet rich plasma, and Tenex.
+A breadth of procedural opportunities is available, which includes joint injections, tendon sheath injections, nerve-blocks, hydro dissections, platelet rich plasma, and Tenex.
 Advanced topics in ultrasound (brachial plexus, abdominal wall, peripheral nerves, etc) is also available if the fellow is interested.

 The curriculum is structured around dedicated monthly, hands-on didactics (more is available if the fellow is interested) and regular scanning practice with faculty.
 Cadaver labs have also been available for the fellow to practice more advanced injections and scans.